The Hour Without a Bell

 The hour does not arrive with a bell.

-and what I did not allow myself to see.
+and what we did not allow ourselves to see,

-There is no clean place to stand inside it.
+There is no clean place to stand inside it—again, the world was never shaped to make saving our souls an easy grace.

 Related Posts